aws-solutions-library-samples/guidance-for-generating-product-descriptions-with-amazon-bedrock/source/README.md

 ## How to Run

-1. First, deploy the AWS infrastructure by running `cd source && cd backend && cdk deploy`
+1. First, deploy the AWS infrastructure by running `cd backend && cdk deploy`
 2. Next, start the authenticating proxy with `./run-proxy.sh`
 3. In another terminal session, run `npm run start-with-proxy`
 4. When finished, you can clean up AWS resources by running `cd backend && cdk destroy`